On this page, insect hearing, insect metamorphosis, insect mouthparts, insect eyes, insect breathing,insect FAQ, insects used in warfare

-Unlike our blood insect blood rarely has any special substances, such as haemoglobin, for absorbing oxygen, and the blood plays only a minor part in the breathing process.
-Oxygen in carried directly to the tissues through branching tubes called trachea, which are found in all but the most primitive of insects, and some very specialised internal parasites.
+Unlike our blood, insect blood rarely has any special substances, such as haemoglobin, for absorbing oxygen.
+And the blood plays only a minor part in the breathing process.
+Oxygen is carried directly to the tissues through branching tubes called trachea, which are found in all but the most primitive of insects and some very specialised internal parasites.

 A trachea is a flexible tube which branches into smaller tubes called tracheoles (see the drawing of a flea showing the trachea and spiracles below).
 The tracheal opening to the exterior is called a spiracle.
 These usually run down the sides of the insect body, and are most easily seen in a large caterpillar.

 In small insects diffusion through the tracheoles is sufficient to supply their needs.
 In larger insects abdominal pumping is necessary.
 This can be seen by watching a stationary insect, especially a bumblebee, its abdomen will pulsate.

 The spiracles act as valves to the outside, and most can be partly or completely closed.
 This also helps to reduce water loss from the body.
 Carbon dioxide escapes through the exoskeleton.
 Some insect living in water have a siphon, or breathing tube, (Water stick insect, Water scorpion), others have gills, (damsel fly nymphs, may fly nymphs), and others hold a bubble of water, (water beetles).

 Complete metamorphosis involves a resting stage, e. g. a chrysalis, cocoon or pupa.
 During this time the body of the insect larva breaks down into a kind of mush with only a few cells remaining intact.
 It is these few cells that will go on to develop the eyes, wings, etc. of the adult insect by feeding on the mush and dividing.